Iran President Calls 60% Enrichment an Answer to ‘Evilness'

-Iran's president on Wednesday called Tehran's decision to enrich uranium up to 60% after saboteurs attacked a nuclear site “an answer to your evilness,” linking the incident to ongoing talks in Vienna over its tattered nuclear deal with world powers.
+Iran's president on Wednesday called his country's decision to dramatically increase its uranium enrichment after saboteurs attacked a nuclear site “an answer to your evilness,” saying Israel hoped to derail ongoing talks aimed at reviving Tehran's tattered nuclear deal with world powers.

-Israel, which hasn't comment on the attack, is suspected of carrying out this weekend's assault at the Natanz nuclear facility, part of an escalating shadow war between the two countries.
+This weekend's sabotage at the Natanz nuclear facility appears to be part of an escalating shadow war between the two countries.
+Israeli authorities have not commented on the attack, but are widely suspected of having carried it out.

-The escalation in enrichment could see further retaliation as Israeli Prime Minister Benjamin Netanyahu has vowed never to allow Tehran to obtain a nuclear weapon.
-His country has twice preemptively bombed Mideast nations to stop their atomic programs.
+Iran announced Tuesday it would increase uranium enrichment up to 60%, its highest level ever, in response to the attack.
+That could draw further retaliation as Israeli Prime Minister Benjamin Netanyahu has vowed never to allow Tehran to obtain a nuclear weapon.
+While Iran's move keeps enrichment below weapons-grade levels of 90%, it is a short step away.

-Speaking to his Cabinet, an impassioned President Hassan Rouhani said damaged first-generation IR-1 centrifuges at Natanz would be replaced by advanced IR-6 centrifuges that enrich uranium much faster.
+Speaking to his Cabinet, an impassioned President Hassan Rouhani said the first-generation IR-1 centrifuges that were damaged in the attack would be replaced by advanced IR-6 centrifuges that enrich uranium much faster.

 "You wanted to make our hands empty during the talks but our hands are full," Rouhani said.

-Iran announced Tuesday it would enrich uranium to its highest level ever in response to the weekend attack at Natanz.
-That also includes adding another 1,000 “more-advanced” centrifuges there as well.
+In Jerusalem at a Memorial Day commemoration, Netanyahu appeared to reference Iran.

+"We must never remain apathetic to the threats of war and extermination of those who seek to eliminate us,“ he said.

 Officials initially said the enrichment would begin Wednesday.
-However, an early Wednesday morning tweet from Iran’s envoy to the International Atomic Energy Agency, Kazem Gharibadadi, suggested it might come later.
-He wrote the enrichment would be handled by only two cascades of IR-4 and IR-6 centrifuges at Natanz.
-A cascade is a group of centrifuges working together to enrich uranium more quickly.
+However, an early Wednesday morning tweet from Iran’s envoy to the International Atomic Energy Agency, Kazem Gharibabadi, suggested it might come later.

-“Modification of the process just started and we expect to accumulate the product next week,” Gharibadadi wrote.
+“Modification of the process just started and we expect to accumulate the product next week,” Gharibabadi wrote.

-Iran insists its nuclear program is peaceful, though the West and the IAEA say Tehran had an organized military nuclear program up until the end of 2003.
-However, the nuclear deal prevented it from having enough of a uranium stockpile to be able to pursue a nuclear weapon.
+He later posted a letter addressed to IAEA Director-General Rafael Grossi warning against “any adventurism by (the) Israeli regime” against Iranian nuclear sites.

+“The most-recent cowardly act of nuclear terrorism will only strengthen our determination to march forward and to replace all (damaged) centrifuges with even more advanced and sophisticated machines,” Gharibabadi wrote.
+“Even the most insane criminals will finally — and soon — realize they must never threaten Iranians.”

-The talks in Vienna are aimed at reviving America’s role in that agreement, which former President Donald Trump abandoned, and lifting the sanctions he imposed.
-Rouhani in his comments Wednesday insisted Iran still seeks a negotiated settlement in Vienna over its program.
+The talks in Vienna are aimed at reviving America’s role in the agreement — and lifting the sanctions that former President Donald Trump imposed after unilaterally withdrawing America from the accord in 2018.
+Rouhani in his comments Wednesday insisted Iran still seeks a negotiated settlement over its program.

 ”The U.S. should return to the same conditions of 2015 when we signed the nuclear deal,” Rouhani said.